sirigadipudi/sirigadipudi/about.md

 Email: [saiavinashsattiraju@gmail.com](mailto:email@domain.com\)

 ### Image Courtesy
 I have used, for the logo of this website, an image of one of my favourite content creators, the incredible [Grant Sanderson](https://www.3blue1brown.com/about).
-You might know him from his youtube channel: [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
+You might know him from his YouTube channel: [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
 His channel explains advanced mathematical concepts intuitively and helps me internalise these ideas.

 ### Quote